Jalebi is the ultimate sweet in the Indian confectionary delights.

 Jalebi finds its space in social behaviour as a pun when a cunning person is called “straight like a jalebi.”
 Or a charming talker is referred to as “sweet like jalebi.”

-The personality of Jalebi lies in its blissful enjoyment of sweet taste that it stands out boastfully among all other Indian sweets.
+The personality of Jalebi lies in its blissful enjoyment of sweet taste, and it stands out boastfully among all other Indian sweets.
 But its ego is challenged by Karela (bitter melon).
-According to my respected friend Zile Singh: “Tuut jande ne maan Jalebian de jithey Karela langh janda,” Translation: Jalebi’s self-pride gets shattered when a Karela goes over.
+“Tuut jande ne maan Jalebian de jithey Karela langh janda,” Translation: Jalebi’s self-pride gets shattered when a Karela (bitter gourd) goes over.

 Jalebi does have close minor cousins called Boondi.
 These, in reality, are the Tim-bits of Jalebi, same texture, same taste.

-Enjoy Jalebi, the queen of Indian confection, straight or with milk, anytime, including midnight all alone and guilt-free craving for something sweet.
+Enjoy Jalebi, the queen of Indian confection, straight or with milk, anytime, including midnight, all alone and guilt-free, craving something sweet.